isomerpages/govtech-gobusiness-main/_e-services/5b-gov-assist-biz.md

 ---
-title: Essential business regulations
+title: Taxes and GST
-permalink: /e-services/essential-biz-regulations/
+permalink: /e-services/taxes-and-GST/
-third_nav_title: New Business Owners
+third_nav_title: Accounting and Finance
 ---

-#### Essential business regulations
+## Taxes and GST

 | **No** | **Agency** | **e-Service Name** |
 | -- | -- | -- |